GitHub-dev12345/GitHub-dev12345/README.md

 - 📫 How to reach me **devrathore986@gmail.com**

-- ⚡ Fun fact **I Explore new things or innovative, and learn new technologies. & I Love History and historics places.**
+- ⚡ Fun fact **I Explore new things or innovative, and learn new technologies. & I Love History and love solve the mysterious history.**
 <hr/>

 ## 🚀 Languages and Tools: